Today is 26th May 2021, It's a Singapore public holiday, Vesak Day (Buddha Day)

 Singapore is now going into decon Orange (Back to stage 2 of the circuit breaker) from 16th May 2021.

 Sadly, COVID-19 has taken many lives globally, and many people's livelihood is affected.

 Nobody knows how long will this last, hopes that everyone is safe and healthy and the storm will finally end.

 Recently, most of the media is reporting and updating news all over the world related to COVID-19.

-The disputes between countries, political issues within the nations, all are taken back.
+The disputes between countries, and political issues within the nations, all are taken back.